 The IMF reports that Comoros’s banking system is generally sound.
 Liquidity and solvency ratios remain high.
 The government has two priorities for strengthening the financial sector: the privatization of the Development Bank of the Comoros; and the restructuring of the National Post and Financial Services Institution (SNPSF), which is likely to include the separation of banking activity from the postal office and foreign direct investment in the creation of a new fully-fledged commercial bank.

 Financial inclusion remains an issue with very low penetration rates.
-Compared to the regional average, even mobile phone subscription is extremely low, at 14 percent.
+Compared to the regional average, while the mobile phone subscription is still low, it has nevertheless increased from 35 730 in 2014 to 154 898 in 2015 representing an increase from 14 percent to 22 percent of the population.

 The Central Bank of Comoros continues implementing recommendations from the 2010 safeguards report and strengthening banking supervision with IMF and “Banque de France” assistance.
-The Central Bank of Comoros (BCC) started on-site inspections of financial institutions in 2012, and is working towards the establishment of a credit bureau too.
+The Central Bank of Comoros (BCC) conducted ten on-site inspections on two financial institutions through 2015, and is working towards the establishment of a credit bureau too.

 In 2015, the BCC has, in collaboration with the IMF, brought new laws aiming at improving the regulation and performance of the banking system.
-These laws relate to prudential ratios and risk management in general.
-The World Bank’s 2016 Doing Business Report ranks Comoros as 109th for getting a credit (from 168 in 2011) and 189th in respect of resolving insolvency.
+It is also working towards compiling solvency indicators in line with international standards.
+The World Bank’s 2017 Doing Business Report ranks Comoros as 118th for accessing credit (down from 109 in 2016), and 169th in respect of resolving insolvency.

 According to the World Bank’s Worldwide Governance Indicators, the Comoros is regularly ranked in the group of countries whose performance is inadequate in terms accountability, political stability, absence of violence, government effectiveness, regulatory quality, rule of law and control of corruption.

 The Comorian economy is structurally dominated by the public sector.
 This is reflected in the size of the wage bill of the civil service or similar services, which annually absorbs most of the central government budget and leaves little leeway for public investment.
-The main feature of the public sector in the economy is the predominance of government shareholding in the country’s main strategic enterprises such as the communications, water and electricity, and the Hydrocarbons Company of Comoros.
+The main feature of the public sector in the economy is the predominance of government shareholding in the country’s main strategic enterprises such as the communications, water and electricity, and the Hydrocarbons Company of Comoros as well as financial institutions.
 Thus, government spending for social housing is quite limited.
-Moreover, given that the banking sector lacks dynamism, private lending for private construction for the middle and low income groups is also limited.
+Moreover, given that the banking sector lacks dynamism, private lending for private construction for the middle and low income groups is also limited, though there are signs of improvement in the recent years.

 Approximately 65 percent of all housing units in the Comoros are made of straw with roofs made from cocoa leaves and are privately owned; about 25 percent were made of durable materials including stone, brick, or concrete.
 Of all housing units, nearly 90 percent were owned, three percent rented, and three percent occupied rent free.
 Around 98 percent of the population had access to improved sanitation systems and safe water.